virus231/apps-clicks/README.md

 ## Development

-To connect with Supabase, create a `.env.local` file in the project root directory and configure the Supabase URL and anon key:
+To connect with ChatGPT, create a `.env.example` file in the project root directory and configure the anon key:

 ```
 NEXT_PUBLIC_CHATGPT_KEY=<your_anon_key>